How to bay park

 - Observation: ramp up the observation in the right areas

-The bay park process
+The reverse-in bay park process

 1. Position the car with plenty of room between you and the bays you are reversing into - about a car’s width if possible.
 This makes the manoeuvre easier as it gives you a wider turning circle.